Skip to main content

 Security and access management in Optimizely CMS 12 (PaaS) are core platform concerns rather than optional add-ons.
 CMS 12 builds on ASP.NET Core security foundations and extends them with CMS-specific concepts such as content access control lists (ACLs), function-level permissions, and virtual roles.

-This document introduces the security model for developers who are new to Optimizely CMS 12.
-It focuses on the mechanisms that control who can sign in, what they can do, and how access is enforced across the editorial UI, admin features, and custom code.
+This article introduces the security model for developers new to Optimizely CMS 12.
+It covers the mechanisms that control who can sign in, what they can do, and how access is enforced across the editorial UI, admin features, and custom code.

 Optimizely CMS 12 security can be understood as three cooperating layers: